-We are leveraging our MoDE platform to develop novel bispecific molecules for the treatment of IgA nephropathy ("IgAN") that remove potentially disease-causing Gd-IgA in patients and prevent harmful kidney deposits.
+We are leveraging our MoDE platform to develop novel bispecific molecules for the treatment of IgA nephropathy (IgAN) that remove potentially disease-causing Gd-IgA in patients and prevent harmful kidney deposits.
 We have taken a published rodent format IgG antibody that recognizes Gd-IgA and converted it into a partially-humanized, liver-targeted degrader MoDE using MATE conjugation (see below) that potently binds Gd-IgA and causes its endocytosis in human liver cells.
 Further work is ongoing to progress this as a potential IgAN treatment.
-The Company is evaluating and has not yet finalized potential clinical trial designs, including trial size, and primary and secondary endpoints.